The importance of focus

 No wonder we had preconceived notions

 For healthcare workers (not to mention the general public), our viewfinders for 2 years have been firmly tuned to COVID.
 We see nothing else, because we’ve been told repeatedly that nothing else matters.
 Every physician and nurse in the hospital knows about the unvaccinated person in ICU.
-They heard that they were “previously well” and repeat that, even if the person was a smoker, 150 lbs overweight, and an undiagnosed diabetic.
+We hear that they were “previously well” and repeat that “fact”, even if the person was a smoker, 150 lbs overweight, and an undiagnosed diabetic.
 Stories of the VACCINATED patients in ICU do not circulate.
 It very quickly becomes “obvious” that it is stupid not to be vaccinated.
 Experts repeat this mantra on the news, and it becomes “TRUE” in the public consciousness.

 Physicians were told that vaccination significantly reduces our likelihood of getting COVID, or passing it on.
 This was repeated until it became a “fact.”
 When we had massive surges in COVID in highly-vaccinated communities, or when data shows that COVID is actually MORE, not less, common in highly vaccinated regions, that data was ignored by curiously incurious journalists.

-That vaccines were safe became a mantra, the first part of which was “safe”.
-There was broad news coverage of every young person who died from COVID, even if they had significant comorbidities, whereas deaths after vaccination, even if they were strange or suspicious or in the young and healthy, got little attention, other than from what mainstream media refers to as “right wing” or “conspiracy-minded” outlets.
+The first part of the “SAFE AND EFFECTIVE” mantra is “safe”.
+There was broad news coverage of every young person who died from COVID, even if they had significant comorbidities.
+In contrast, deaths after vaccination, even if they were strange or suspicious or in the young and healthy, got little attention, other than from what mainstream media refers to as “right wing” or “conspiracy-minded” outlets.

 I have physician friends who insist that COVID vaccines are clearly safe, because if they were not it would be obvious to them as frontline healthcare workers.
-That is both narcissistic and a logical fallacy, and sadly shows a misunderstanding of epidemiology and how it interfaces with frontline healthcare.
+That is both narcissistic and a logical fallacy.
+Sadly it shows a misunderstanding of epidemiology and how it interfaces with frontline healthcare.
 Allow me to explain.

 Over my 2-plus decades of ER work I’ve seen a lot of people with heart attacks (myocardial infarctions, or MI’s in doctor-speak).
 They are mostly older, and more often male.
 It is much rarer to see a young patient with an MI.
 Other than cocaine-induced (cocaine is to MI what anabolic steroids are to weightlifting), the youngest MI patient I have seen was 28.
-But that’s very unusual - a “zebra” in medical-speak.
+But that’s very unusual - a “zebra” in medical-speak (“If ou hear hoofbeats in the barnyard, think horses not zebras”).
 In any given year I only see a handful of people under 50 with MI.